harimio/JavaScript-Style-Guide/README.md

 ## Statement Rules.

 - Avoid lines longer than 80 characters.
-When a statement will not fit on a single line, it should be break it after an dot `.` or a comma `,` in these cases the next line should be indented with 8 spaces.
+When a statement will not fit on a single line, it should be break it after an dot `.` or a comma `,` in these cases the next line should be indented with 8 spaces

-- All sentences in JavaScript should be terminated with semicolon `;`.
+- All sentences in JavaScript should be terminated with semicolon `;`

-- All sentences: `if` / `else` / `for` / `while` / `try`  Should have braces `{ }` and always go on multiples lines.
+- All sentences: `if` / `else` / `for` / `while` / `try`  Should have braces `{ }` and always go on multiples lines

 ## Variables.